HaydenHildreth/RandPyPwMan/README.md

 - Encryption
     - Using Cryptography package

-## THIS BRANCH IS FOR DEVELOPMENT PURPOSES AND WILL BE MERGED WITH DEV BRANCH
+## THIS BRANCH IS FOR DEVELOPMENT PURPOSES
+This branch is for dev purposes, and will be merged to dev eventually.